bocoup/html5-building-blocks/Audio-interface.md

-This is the documentation for the JavaScript interface to the [[audio-tag|html audio element]]
+This is the documentation for the JavaScript interface to the [[html audio element|audio-tag]]

 <a href="http://www.w3.org/2010/05/video/mediaevents.html">W3C Media Events Demo Page</a>